Neurosurgeon Research Career Development Program

-The award includes $95,000 in salary support and $50,000 for supplies per year.
+The award includes $100,000 in salary support and $50,000 for supplies per year.
 Indirect rate (8%) is allowed.
-Applications are due October 1, 2018.
-Award notifications will be made in January, 2019.
+Applications are due October 3, 2022.
+Award notifications will be made in January, 2023.
 Applicants must attend the NRCDP retreat held November 11-13, 2022.
 Due to the ongoing COVID – 19 pandemic, virtual participation option will be provided.
 However, all applicants are expected to attend the retreat.

 Candidates who are awarded the NRCDP (K12) grant are expected to attend the NRCDP retreat during the two years of K12 funding plus the 3 years immediately following K12 funding (i.e. for 5 consecutive years) to provide updates to their research progress, receive continued mentoring from senior neurosurgeon-investigators and NIH personnel, and provide advice, insights and mentorship to future NRCDP applicants and award recipients.

 - Eligible candidates are junior neurosurgical faculty within one year of finishing residency or fellowship

 - Only one application is allowed per person (whether as fellow or faculty)

 - Questions should be sent to email@example.com